-Figure 6-15.
+Figure 6-16.
 SNMP Host Table window

-To delete an existing entry, click the selection button in the right-hand column that corresponds to the port you want to remove.
+To delete an existing entry, click the selection button in the right-hand column that corresponds to the port you want to remove and then click Delete.
 To create a new entry, click the New button, a separate window will appear.

-Figure 6-16.
+Figure 6-17.
 SNMP Host Table - Add window